 A Few Things To Consider When Using Motor Oil Additives

-In our opinion and in most cases, using a motor oil performance additive treatments are unnecessary.
+In our opinion and in most cases, using motor oil performance additive treatments is unnecessary.
 Instead, choosing the right motor oil for the application is the key.
-When you use a premium or higher quality motor oil, the necessary oil additives (anti wear, friction modifiers) are already formulated into it.
+When you use a premium or higher quality motor oil, the necessary oil additives (anti-wear, friction modifiers) are already formulated into it.
 These highly engineered motor oils (e.g. RAVENOL) include the perfect level and formulation of additives for the best engine performance.
-Most motor oil additive treatments lay claim to do what a premium or highly engineered motor oil already does.
+Most motor oil additive treatments lay claim to doing what a premium or highly engineered motor oil already does.
 The right motor oil simply offers better performance qualities and benefits than a separate additive treatment.

-In rare occasions engine oil performance additives could be added if your past your vehicles recommended oil change interval.
+On rare occasions, engine oil performance additives could be added if your past your vehicle's recommended oil change interval.
 This would be a rare situation when you would not have time to get your needed oil change.
-Typically, towards the end of an oil change interval the engine oil has been depleted of key lubricating properties and additives.
+Typically, towards the end of an oil change interval, the engine oil has been depleted of key lubricating properties and additives.
 Keep in mind adding a performance additive treatment to your oil when your engine is in need of an oil change would get you out of a bind and give your engine some added protection until you have time to perform the needed oil change.

 Why are engine oil performance additives not always required?